Blog

 These speakers have used their platforms to champion gay rights in religion, sport and the armed forces.

-In living their truth and taking ownership of their narrative, these speakers elevate and progress the fight towards equal rights for the LGBT+ community.
+In living their truth and taking ownership of their narrative, these speakers elevate and progress the fight towards equal rights for the LGBTQ+ community.

 Reverend Richard Coles